The 7 Feminine Archetypes: Discover Who You Are

-Welcome, goddess!
-The 7 Feminine Archetypes are a powerful tool to understand who you are on a deeper level.
+Welcome, goddess! ✨ The 7 Feminine Archetypes are a powerful tool to understand who you are on a deeper level.
 Are you ready to learn more about yourself?
-Let’s dive in.
+You’ve come to the right place.

 The 7 Feminine Archetypes are a tool for self-discovery.
 Shown in the image are framed illustration by artist Anna Heimkreiter.
 They depict the Mother Archetype and the Queen Archetype, two of the seven female archetypes.